 CHART-14 Vet needs to see animal siblings of the patient

 During requirements gathering the veterinarians expressed frustration that they had to constantly ask pet parents what other pets were in the house.
-They need this information on hand immediately incase the patient has a communicable disease, and they need to know if other animals are at risk and need treatment.
+They need this information on hand immediately in case the patient has a communicable disease, and they need to know if other animals are at risk and need treatment.
 This information also helps vet determine if an animal is being bullied by other animals or in an environment unsafe for them (you wouldn’t put an uncaged bird with a house full of cats, and you wouldn’t put a snake in a house with a mongoose or a ferret).

 Simply listing the species and breed id of the animal’s pet siblings would be providing the data the vet needed, but not the information they are seeking.
 I took the function I developed for the patient check-in and grief counselor functions and modified it so that instead of showing the sibling names, it shows the other types of siblings that live with the patient [FUNC_ALL_SIBLING_BREEDS].
 Figure 45 shows the function running versus the pets associated with OWNERID 10.
 Note how the breed of the pet being called by the function does not show in the field.